Russel88/MicEco/README.md

 #### comdist.par

-A parallel version of the comdist function from the picante package for significant speedup
+A parallel version of the comdist function from the picante package for significant speedup on large datasets

 #### comdistnt.par

-A parallel version of the comdistnt function from the picante package for significant speedup
+A parallel version of the comdistnt function from the picante package for significant speedup on large datasets

+#### ses.mpd.par

+A parallel version of the ses.mpd function from the picante package for significant speedup on large datasets

+#### ses.mntd.par

+A parallel version of the ses.mntd function from the picante package for significant speedup on large datasets

 #### ses.permtest